heyitsmeyo/stm32-hc12-remote-leds/README.md

 One board is a transmitter , the other one acts as a receiver ,

-We wanted to control 31 leds with push buttons connected to the transmitter as it should turn on the same pin in the transmitter ( A0 in the input = led connected to A0 should turn on )
+We wanted to control 31 leds with push buttons connected to the transmitter as it should turn on the same pin in the receiver ( A0 in the input = led connected to A0 should turn on )

 We tested the two hc-12 modules in FU4 mode ( maxiumum range possible witht the lowest baud rate  ) but it didn't work out ( loss of data ).